Business knowledge skills and gaps: How to fill in the blanks

 So, what to do?

 From there, decide who will be doing each task.
 It may be you.
-It may be your partner.
+It may be your business partner.
 And, maybe, you need to put aside some cash to pay an expert to help you.
+The right business advice can seem costly at first.
+But, it will pay you back handsomely if you listen carefully and act on it.

 If it all seems too much, consider getting yourself a Mentor who has been successful in business.
 Ask them to help you with the setup of your business.